 2. TABOR TOOLS J55A Splitting Maul – Best Value

-When we first started shopping for mauls, we were surprised at just how expensive some of them are.
-While those premium tools might be great for someone who’s chopping a cord of wood every third day, for the average person who only chops a few logs here and there, they’re simply too expensive.
-But this maul from TABOR TOOLS is one of the best wood splitting mauls for the money.
-It’s affordably priced but still packed with all the great features you need.
+When we first started shopping for mauls, we were surprised at how expensive some were.
+While premium tools might be great for someone chopping a cord of wood every third day, for the average person who only chops a few logs here and there, they’re simply too expensive.
+But this maul from TABOR TOOLS is one of the best wood-splitting mauls for the money.
+It’s affordable but still packed with all the great features you need.

-For instance, it’s equipped with a 32-inch handle that provides plenty of leverage for chopping large logs.
-Moreover, the handle is fiberglass and helps to reduce the impact that’s transferred into your arms.
-The head is well balanced and has a protective coating to prevent corrosion.
+For instance, its 32-inch handle provides plenty of leverage for chopping large logs.
+Moreover, the handle is fiberglass and helps reduce the impact transferred into your arms.
+The head is well-balanced and has a protective coating to prevent corrosion.
 You even get a rubber sleeve to protect the blade when it’s not in use.

 On the downside, this maul is good only for chopping.
-There’s no sledge head on the other side to use for driving, but at this price, we can’t complain.
+There’s no sledge head on the other side to use for driving, but we can’t complain at this price.
+Overall, this is the best splitting maul for the money we reviewed this year.

 3. Wilton Tools B.A.S.H.
 Splitting Maul – Premium Choice

 After reading about all these great features, it shouldn’t be surprising that this maul is quite a bit more expensive than some of the others we tested, though it’s far from the most expensive.
-But this maul has a unique $1,000 guarantee, which is several times the cost of the tool, showing the supreme level of confidence that Wilton Tools has in their products.
+However, it has a unique $1,000 guarantee, which is several times the cost of the tool.

 4. 1844 Helko Werk Germany 10058 Splitting Maul

 This tool looks and feels like the impressive, high-quality tool that it is.
 It even includes a leather sheath that buckles closed to protect the blade of the maul.
-But there’s one thing that really holds this tool back; the exorbitant price.
-It’s just too expensive considering the excellent tools that you can purchase for less.
+But one thing that holds this tool back is the exorbitant price.
+Considering the excellent tools you can purchase for less, it’s just too expensive.

 5. Estwing EFF4SE Wood Splitting Maul

-Despite the small size, this maul costs as much as many others that are much larger.
-But it’s also built to superior quality.
-For starters, it’s made in the U.S.A. from high-quality materials.
-It’s got a double head with a sledge back and a maul front, so you can drive or cut with this tool.
+Despite the small size, the Estwing maul costs as much as many others that are much larger.
+It’s made in the U.S.A. from high-quality materials.
+It has a double head with a sledge and maul so that you can drive or cut.

 One of the most important factors when picking a maul is durability.
-Luckily, this maul features a one-piece head and shaft that’s extremely durable.
+Luckily, the Estwing maul features a highly durable one-piece head and shaft.
 There’s even a special grip on the handle that reduces impact vibration by 70%.
-But since we can’t get through the big logs with this maul, it’s not going to break into our top three.
+Since we can’t get through the big logs with this maul, it doesn’t break into our top three.

 6. Husqvarna 576926601 Wooden Splitting Maul

 Husqvarna is a big name in woodcutting, though most people know them for their chainsaws and other power tools.
-This maul is a well-built device that lives up to the Husqvarna name, but it doesn’t offer enough to place ahead of all the other great tools on this list.
+The Husqvarna maul is a well-built device that lives up to the name, but it doesn’t offer enough to place ahead of all the other great tools on this list.
 Still, there’s a lot to like about this maul.

-To start, it’s got a durable 32-inch hickory handle that provides plenty of leverage, though it doesn’t absorb much of the impact.
+To start, it has a durable 32-inch hickory handle that provides plenty of leverage, though it doesn’t absorb much of the impact.
 The head is secured to the shaft with steel and wood wedges, ensuring a secure fit that won’t come off when you swing it.
-Speaking of the head, it’s got 2 faces so you can use it to drive or to split.
+Speaking of the head, it has two faces, so you can use it to drive or to split.
 There’s even a leather edge cover to protect it when not in use.

-But even considering all these features, this is a very expensive maul that we think passes into the realm of being overpriced, especially considering the weak 90-day manufacturer’s warranty.
-For this price, we expect to see a lifetime warranty like other manufacturers offer.
+But even considering all these features, the Husqvarna is a very expensive maul that we think passes into the realm of being overpriced, especially considering the weak 90-day manufacturer’s warranty.
+We expect to see a lifetime warranty like other manufacturers offer for this price.

 7. Truper 32415 Splitting Maul

-This tool has considerable splitting power thanks to the heavy head.
-But this head is only good for splitting since there’s no sledge side.
-Moreover, the extra weight of the head on the shorter 27-inch handle is more difficult to control and wears you out quicker.
+It has considerable splitting power thanks to the heavy head, but the head is only good for splitting since there’s no sledge side.
+Moreover, the extra weight of the head on the shorter 27-inch handle is more challenging to control and wears you out quickly.

 Our final complaint is about how much impact gets transferred through this handle.
-The steel may be durable, but it certainly doesn’t dampen the impact any.
+The steel may be durable, but it doesn’t dampen the impact.
 In fact, it almost feels like it multiplies the impact, causing fatigue much earlier than other mauls.

 8. Gransfors Bruk 450 Splitting Maul

 This is one of the most expensive mauls we’ve ever seen.
 Considering the astronomical price, we almost expected it to do all of the cutting for us.
-Obviously, that didn’t happen, which is why this maul is ranked so low on our list.
-No matter how good it is, we can’t justify this insane price tag.
+That didn’t happen, which is why this maul is ranked so low on our list.
+No matter how good it is, we can’t justify the insane price tag.

-Still, there are good features here worth mentioning.
-It’s equipped with a double head that’s great for driving and splitting.
+Still, there are good features worth mentioning.
+It has a double head that’s great for driving and splitting.
 However, it only weighs 5.5 pounds, so you’re not getting as much power with each blow.
-It is built from very hard steel that’s made to last, and it seems to dull pretty slowly.
+It is built from tough steel and seems to dull pretty slowly.
 It’s also not very susceptible to chipping, which we like.
-But that’s not enough to warrant this astronomical price.
+But that’s not enough to warrant the astronomical price.

 9. True Temper Splitting Mauls

-This True Temper Maul feels a lot like the Truper maul we already reviewed, though this one has a much longer handle at 34 inches.
-It’s got the same 12-pound head though, which does provide excellent splitting power.
-The head and shaft are one piece, which is a durable design to be certain.
+This True Temper Maul feels a lot like the Truper maul we reviewed, though it has a much longer handle at 34 inches.
+It has the same 12-pound head, which provides excellent splitting power.
+The head and shaft are one piece, which is a durable design, to be sure.

 But there are far more negatives than positives when discussing this maul.
-First, there’s no sledge face, so you can’t use this maul for driving.
+First, there’s no sledge face, so you can’t use it for driving.
 Worse, the round handle isn’t intuitive to use.
-Often, you’ll bring the maul down thinking it’s straight, only to have the head hit at an angle and bounce off, which is actually quite dangerous.
+Often, you’ll bring the maul down thinking it’s straight, only to have the head hit at an angle and bounce off, which is quite dangerous.

 10. Performance Tool M7111 Splitting Maul

-This maul from Performance Tool has an 8-pound head and an overall length of 35 inches.
-It’s got a double-head design that’s great for driving and splitting and it’s even priced affordably.
+This maul from Performance Tool has an 8-pound head and a length of 35 inches.
+It has a double-head design that’s great for driving and splitting and is affordable.
 So, why is it at the bottom of our list?

-Well, it’s a super simple design with no extra features that’s cheaply made and won’t last.
-The fiberglass handle is poorly connected to the head and the handle already feels cheap enough on its own.
-After just a few strikes, it was starting to show signs of wear below the head.
+Well, it’s a simple design with no extra features that’s cheaply made and won’t last.
+The fiberglass handle is poorly connected to the head, and the handle feels cheap.
+After just a few strikes, it showed signs of wear below the head.

-But what really threw us off with this maul was the offset of the head.
-This was obviously a mistake from the factory, but it made this maul so hard to use that no one wanted to test it.
-When holding it straight, the head was angled off to the side, making it very difficult to land clean blows.
-This might be an affordable tool, but if it’s not usable, then it’s not a great value at any price if it’s not usable.
+But what threw us off with this maul was the offset of the head.
+This mistake from the factory made the maul so hard to use that no one wanted to test it.
+When holding it straight, the head was angled off to the side, making it difficult to land clean blows.
+This might be an affordable tool, but it’s not a great value at any price if it’s not usable.

 A splitting maul seems like a pretty simple tool.
-It’s just an ax head on a handle after all.
-But there’s a lot more to a maul than just what you see.
-If it were that simple, then it wouldn’t matter which maul you choose.
-But after testing all of these mauls for this list, we can tell you with certainty that it really does matter which maul you choose.
+It’s just an ax head on a handle, after all.
+But there’s much more to a maul than just what you see.
+It wouldn’t matter which maul you choose if it were that simple.
+But after testing all of the mauls for this list, we can tell you with certainty that it does matter which maul you choose.

-We want to make sure that you make the right choice, so we’ve written this short buyer’s guide with the intention of helping you determine which traits are most important to you so you can make a more informed decision about what maul will fit your needs best.
+We want to make sure that you make the right choice, so we’ve written this short buyer’s guide to help you determine which traits are most important to you so you can make a more informed decision about which maul will fit your needs best.

 What to Consider When Choosing a Splitting Maul

-There are more features on a maul to think about than you might expect at first.
-But if you figure out what you need in each of the following categories, you’re sure to pick a tool that meets all of your needs.
+There are more features on a maul than you’d think.
+However, if you figure out what you need in each of the following categories, you’re sure to pick a tool that meets your needs.

-This is one of the first things you’ll notice about any maul.
-They come in various lengths from 14 inches to 36 inches and sometimes even longer.
+Mauls come in various lengths, from 14 to 36 inches, sometimes even longer.
 But what difference does the length make?

-Well, a longer maul gives you more leverage, making it easier to chop through harder, thicker logs.
-But that extra length also makes it less portable.
-A shorter maul might fit onto your tool belt, though it won’t have the leverage necessary to split large logs.
+A longer maul gives you more leverage, making it easier to chop through harder, thicker logs.
+But the extra length also makes it less portable.
+A shorter maul might fit onto your tool belt, but it won’t have the leverage to split large logs.